haakonnessjoen/librouteros-api/README.md

 The other C implementations seemed either over complicated, or too simple.

-Still in alpha stage.

-Example logs into router and lists interfaces available.
+This example logs into a router and lists all interfaces available on the remote device.

-Example code:
+### Example code:

 		struct ros_result *res;